-A FIB, when scanned over a given area, modifies a sample in different ways, depending on the energy of the incoming ions (see figure 1, left column).
-In the 5 to 30 keV energy range, the exposed area is etched away as a consequence of mechanical collisions between ions and atoms from the sample (figure 1a).
-Higher energies (> 50keV) are used to implant the focused beam ions in the sample (figure 1b), whereas low energies (some eV) lead to a deposition of the ions on the sample (figure 1c).
-As for a focused electron beam, it cannot provide a direct mechanical machining on its own like a FIB.
+A Focused Ion Beam (FIB), when scanning a given area, modifies the sample surface in different ways depending on the energy of the incoming ions.
+By only irradiating in the typically used 5 - 30 keV energy range, the exposed area is principally etched as a consequence of mechanical collisions between accelerated ions and surface atoms.
+Higher energies and low currents (> 50keV) are used to implant deep the primary element of the beam in the sample, whereas low energies (some keV - few eV) induce surface amorphization, implantation, or imaging without too high alteration.

-Charged particles interactions with a sample surface can be modified when reacting molecules are introduced as gas thanks to an injection system (GIS for Gas Injection system) in the working area.
-Focused ion and electron beams can both be used for high resolution deposition processes (named as FIBID and FEBID).
+These two processes can be observed when using a FIB but also a FEB (Focused Electron Beam).
+The amount of energy when using the FIB generally enhances the reaction kinetics but also allows to produce more compounds at the surface.
+Nevertheless, compared to SEM-based induced reactions, when using the FIB, the induced milling due to the impact of the ions with the surface have to be taken into account in the reaction the user wants to make.
 The basic principle of this method is the introduction of a vapor containing some suitable chemical form of the desired material into the sample chamber.
 Molecules from the gas are adsorbed at the surface due to Van Der Waal’s forces.
-The energy brought by the beam then dissociate these molecules modifying the scanned area.
+The energy brought by the beam then dissociates these molecules modifying the scanned area.
 It is generally accepted that the secondary electrons produced by the collision of the ions or primary electrons with surface atoms are involved in the cracking of the adsorbed precursor molecules.
-These secondary electrons possess low energy (<50 eV) comparable to the classical molecules bond energies responsible of the cracking of the precursor or the formation of bonds between chemicals and surface atoms.
+These secondary electrons possess low energy (<50 eV) comparable to the classical molecules’ bond energies responsible for the cracking of the precursor or the formation of bonds between chemicals and surface atoms.

-Two main reaction are generally observed when introducing chemical molecules: surface etching modification or material deposition.
+Two main reactions are generally observed when introducing chemical molecules: surface etching modification or material deposition.